Yarilo/dandelion-platform/README.md

 	- Encryption of files using AES 256
 	- Ability to create P2P files (torrents) or links (magnets) from normal files to share them.
 	- A REST API

+You can take a look the platform working on [dandelion.redes.dis.ulpgc.es](http://dandelion.redes.dis.ulpgc.es) (user: yarilo , password: test)
 ## Architecture

 Dandelion is built using the following technologies: